How To License Your Music For Commercial Use (And GET PAID)19 May 2023 by Gaetano

-- The Licensee – whoever needs to use the music for their purposes – this could include a music supervisor, a studio, a producer, filmmaker, etc.
+- The Licensee – whoever needs to use the music for their purposes – this could include a music supervisor, a production house, a movie producer, filmmaker, etc.

 - The Broadcast – how, when, and where the music will be used, as well as if any modifications to that music will be made during the process.